 Let’s take a look at the Credit Card regex from before.
 What are some ways in which we can capture violations, and reduce the amount of noise?

 Well, what if we searched for indications in the communication of file that would tell us it’s a credit card number?
-We could say “look for this number around the mention of an expiration date, a three digit CVV, or the mention of an issuer brand such as ‘Visa’ or ‘Mastercard’”.
+We could say “look for this number around the mention of an expiration date, a three-digit CVV, or the mention of an issuer brand such as ‘Visa’ or ‘Mastercard’”.

 If you received an email only containing “4427890001505321”, it wouldn’t make much sense to you.
-It might be a 16 digit number, which can be validated with a Luhn Check, but there’s no context so there’s no way to determine if it’s a violation or not.
+It might be a 16 digit number, which can be validated with a Luhn check, but there’s no context so there’s no way to determine if it’s a violation or not.

-In order for you know that it’s a credit card number, it would have to also contain information which would let you know what it is.
+In order for you to know that it’s a credit card number, it would have to also contain information that would let you know what it is.
 For example, if the message contained “4427890001505321 exp 10/19 John Doe CVV 523”, we can tell that they’re talking about a credit card number.

-Knowing this, we would customize our policy to look for a valid number, a date with or without mentioning “expiration”, and a three digit number in close proximity of the term “cvv”, this message would be captured, and the appropriate actions could be taken.
+Knowing this, we would customize our policy to look for a valid number, a date with or without mentioning “expiration”, and a three-digit number in close proximity of the term “cvv”, this message would be captured, and the appropriate actions could be taken.

-This is just one example but there are numerous pieces of sensitive information, such as Social Security numbers, Account Numbers, or Medical Records, which can be caught more effectively using this method of capturing violations in context.
+This is just one example but there are numerous pieces of sensitive information, such as Social Security Numbers, Account Numbers, or Medical Records, which can be caught more effectively using this method of capturing violations in context.